“It’s my site and I’ll rant if I want to…..”

 Oh and the cables I use?
 Glad you asked.
 Cheap but audiophile-looking ones from AliExpress!
 Look a million dollars, but with no pretensions of audiophile credentials and so cheap to buy.
 Win!

 * Only exception to this – please don’t claim that some expensive cable made one of my amplifiers sound much better.
 As an equipment designer I’d find that massively insulting.
-Would you go into a fine dining restaurant and demand your food on an octagonal plate, claiming that the meal the chef just put all of his/her experience and skill into preparing, tasted better if served this way?
+Would you go into a fine dining restaurant and demand your food on an triangular plate, claiming that the meal the chef just put all of his/her experience and skill into preparing, tasted better if served this way?

 …. about Single-Ended Triode (SET) amplifier design